alishaxwang/PowerOutage/README.md

 |   2015 |       7 | Minnesota    | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  | severe weather     | nan                     |               nan |              1740 |               250000 |     2028875 |     2161612 |     1777937 |       5970339 |      33.9826 |      36.2059 |      29.7795 |        11569825 |

 ### EDA
+This plot shows the distribution of all recorded power outages in the dataset, with durations converted from minutes to hours.
+Most outages cluster toward the lower end of the spectrum, though a few long-lasting events stretch the upper range.

 <iframe
   src="assets/Distribution_of_Outage_Duration.html"
+  width="1000"
+  height="600"
+  frameborder="0"
+></iframe>

+To get a clearer view of the more common outage durations, this version filters out extreme values above 250 hours.
+The resulting histogram reveals a right-skewed distribution, with the majority of outages lasting under 50 hours.

+<iframe
+  src="assets/Distribution_of_Short_Outages.html"
   width="1000"
   height="600"
   frameborder="0"